Devopness documentation authoring guidelines

 • Explain the result before long detail

-• Prefer clarity over extreme brevity; write enough detail so a newcomer can act without asking follow-up questions
+• Prefer clarity over extreme brevity.
+Write enough detail so a newcomer can act without follow-up questions.

 • Keep sentences short and direct